nocobase/website/content/articles/14-ai-low-code-platforms-github/index.md

 The interesting thing is — that comment was posted **eight months ago**.
 And today, not only are these tools still around, many have grown more mature, with even more new projects emerging.

-Just a few days ago, we compiled 💡[**The Most Popular Open-Source No-Code AI Tools on GitHub**](https://www.nocobase.com/en/blog/top-11-github-open-source-no-code-ai-tools)\.
+Just a few days ago, we compiled 💡[The Most Popular Open-Source No-Code AI Tools on GitHub](https://www.nocobase.com/en/blog/top-11-github-open-source-no-code-ai-tools)\.
 Looking at stars, community activity, and feature maturity, many of these tools are not only alive — they’re actively improving and expanding their AI capabilities.
 This shows that no-code/low-code + AI isn’t a short-lived hype — it’s something real, being built, used, and evolving.

 That said, skepticism still matters.
 Another comment put it clearly: